itechf-s/fincz-blog/content/en/posts/java-questions-and-answers.md

 ## Java Questions and Answers

-### 1. What are the new features introduced in Java 11?

-- **Local Variable Syntax for Lambda Parameters:** Allows var to be used as the type of lambda parameters.
-- **HTTP Client (Standard)**: Provides a new HTTP client API to handle HTTP requests and responses.
-- **Launch Single-File Source-Code Programs**: Enables running a Java source file directly with the `java` command.
-- **ZGC: A Scalable Low-Latency Garbage Collector**: A new garbage collector that aims to provide low-latency pause times for large heaps..
-- **Flight Recorder**: The Java Flight Recorder (JFR) is now available for use without any additional cost.

-### 2. What is the module system introduced in Java 9?
-Modules define clear boundaries, and only public APIs are accessible by default.
-Modules can also declare dependencies on other modules, ensuring a well-defined structure and reducing classpath issues.

-### 3. Explain the concept of var in Java 11.

-In Java 11, the `var` keyword allows for local variable type inference.
-It allows you to declare a variable without explicitly specifying its type, letting the compiler infer it based on the assigned value.
-However, the `var` keyword does not mean dynamic typing; the type is still determined at compile-time.

-### 4. What are the differences between `equals()` and `hashCode()` methods?

-- `equals()`: It is a method used to compare the equality of two objects in Java.
-By default, it checks for reference equality

-- `hashCode()`: It is a method that returns a hash code value for an object.
-The `hashCode()` method is used in hash-based data structures like `HashMap` and `HashSet` to determine the object's bucket or location.

-### 5. What is the difference between method overloading and method overriding?

-Method Overloading:
-- It involves having multiple methods in a class with the same name but different parameters.
-- The methods are differentiated based on the number, type, or order of parameters.
-- Method overloading is determined at compile-time (static polymorphism).
-- Overloaded methods can have different return types.

-Method Overriding:
-- It involves creating a method in the subclass with the same name and parameters as in the superclass.
-- The method in the subclass provides a different implementation of the method defined in the superclass.
-- Method overriding is determined at runtime (dynamic polymorphism).
-- Overridden methods must have the same return type or a covariant (subclass) return type.

-### 6. What is the purpose of the `volatile` keyword in Java?
-- It ensures that any thread reading the variable always sees the most up-to-date value.
-- The `volatile` keyword is useful in scenarios where multiple threads are accessing a shared variable without synchronization.

-### Object-Oriented Programming (OOP) Concepts

-#### 1. Encapsulation
-Encapsulation is the practice of bundling data and methods together into a single unit called a class.
-It allows for data hiding and protects the internal state of an object, ensuring that it can only be accessed through defined methods.

-#### 2. Inheritance
-Inheritance is the mechanism by which one class inherits the properties and behaviors of another class.
-It enables code reuse and the creation of hierarchical relationships between classes, forming an "is-a" relationship.

-#### 3. Polymorphism
-Polymorphism allows objects of different classes to be treated as objects of a common superclass.
-It allows methods to be implemented in different ways in different classes, while still being called using the same interface.

-#### 4. Abstraction
-Abstraction is the process of simplifying complex systems by breaking them down into smaller, more manageable units.
-It focuses on the essential features of an object, hiding the unnecessary details and providing a clear and concise representation.

-#### 5. Association
-Association represents a relationship between two or more objects.
-It can be a one-to-one, one-to-many, or many-to-many relationship.
-Objects interact with each other through associations, enabling communication and collaboration.

-#### 6. Composition
-Composition is a strong form of association where one class is composed of one or more objects of other classes.
-The composed objects cannot exist independently, and their lifecycle is closely tied to the lifecycle of the containing class.

-#### 7. Aggregation
-Aggregation is a weaker form of composition where one class is associated with one or more objects of other classes.
-The associated objects can exist independently and have their lifecycle, even though they are part of the containing class.

-#### 8. Interface
-An interface defines a contract that classes can implement.
-It specifies a set of methods that implementing classes must adhere to, providing a way to achieve abstraction and standardization.

-### Design Patterns - Short Descriptions

-#### 1. Singleton
-- Ensures a class has only one instance and provides a global point of access to it.

-#### 2. Factory Method
-- Defines an interface for creating objects, but allows subclasses to decide which class to instantiate.

-#### 3. Abstract Factory
-- Provides an interface for creating families of related or dependent objects without specifying their concrete classes.

-#### 4. Builder
-- Separates the construction of complex objects from their representation, allowing the same construction process to create different representations.

-#### 5. Prototype
-- Creates new objects by cloning existing ones, allowing the copying of object properties and behaviors.

-#### 6. Adapter
-- Allows incompatible classes to work together by converting the interface of one class into another expected by the clients.

-#### 7. Decorator
-- Dynamically adds behavior to an object at runtime by wrapping it in a decorator class.

-#### 8. Composite
-- Represents a group of objects as a single object, treating both in a uniform manner.

-#### 9. Proxy
-- Provides a surrogate or placeholder for another object to control its access, add extra functionality, or perform lazy initialization.

-#### 10. Observer
-- Defines a one-to-many dependency between objects, so that when one object changes its state, all its dependents are notified and updated automatically.

-#### 11. Strategy
-- Defines a family of algorithms, encapsulates each one, and makes them interchangeable at runtime.

-#### 12. Template Method
-- Defines the skeleton of an algorithm in a superclass, allowing subclasses to provide specific implementations of certain steps.

-#### 13. State
-- Allows an object to alter its behavior when its internal state changes, treating each state as an individual class.

-#### 14. Facade
-- Provides a simplified interface to a complex system, hiding its complexities and improving usability.

-#### 15. Command
-- Encapsulates a request as an object, allowing parameterization of clients with different requests, queue or log requests, and support undoable operations.

 ### SOLID Design Principles

 SOLID is an acronym that represents a set of five design principles aimed at improving software design and maintainability.
 Here's a brief description of each principle: